upenn-libraries/Find/rails_app/README.md

 View the app at `localhost:3000`

-### Start the development server in RubyMine
+#### Start the development server in RubyMine

-In order for Rubymine to properly identify your Rails executable, you should open the project in in the `rails_app` directory.
+In order for Rubymine to properly identify your Rails executable, you should open the project in the `rails_app` directory.
 Additionally, you will have to edit your run configuration to include the following environment variable: `BUNDLE_IGNORE_CONFIG=true`.
 Details about this can be found in the [top-level README](README.md).

 Assuming you have configured your Ruby SDK (to use `rbenv` or `asdf`) in RubyMine, you should be able to run the Rails server from the IDE.
 If you'd like to run the server in debugging mode, Rubymine will prompt you to install the necessary debugging gems if you have not already done so.

+### Updating Blacklight

+In order to mitigate the potential for issues when updating Blacklight versions, all overridden Blacklight classes and templates should include documentation about the version from which the copied class or overriden template started from.
+This should help to ensure that our overrides continue to function as expected as we update Blacklight.

+When updating Blacklight, it is recommended to review each override and adapt to any changes in the latest version of the source file of the override, if needed.
+If no changes are needed, update the referenced version number ion the override file documentation to reflect that it was reviewed for compatibility with the version of Blacklight being updated to.

+It can be helpful to use [GitHub's comparison tool](https://github.com/projectblacklight/blacklight/compare/v8.8.0...v8.11.0) with the original and target versions specified, so that all changed files are easily reviewable.

 ## Contributing